CarlosLeyvaAyala/skimpify-framework/Help/help.md

 This framework is the result of an idea that have been floating around my mind for many years: having [wardrobe malfunctions][Wardrobe Malfunction] and broken armors while playing.

-But that it wasn't really feasible because of Papyrus' hilarious slowness and sorry clunkiness.
+But that wasn't really feasible because of Papyrus' hilarious slowness and sorry clunkiness.
 It's just now that [Skyrim Platform][] exists that this idea was finally able to come true.

   !!!warning